isakbm/gitgraph.nvim/README.md

 ## Dual-Pane Mode

-GitGraph supports a dual-pane mode that splits the interface into two synchronized windows:
+GitGraph supports a dual-pane mode that splits the interface into two synchronized windows in a new tab:
 - **Left pane**: Visual git graph
 - **Right pane**: Commit details (hash, timestamp, author, message, etc.)
+- Opens in a new tab to avoid buffer conflicts with existing GitGraph instances

 ### Usage